-First, we recommend, as proposed by Task Force Member Powell, returning1 the existing Water & Wastewater bureau to a standalone Water (W/WW/SW) Department.
+Second, as proposed by Task Force Member Powell, assessive recommend, following an assessment, returning the existing Water & Wastewater bureau to a standalone Water (W/WW/SW) Department.
 This would allow for a singular focus, and necessary resources, to effectively manage operations, maintenance, capital investment and service delivery for the existing regional water and wastewater utility responsible for both retail and wholesale services.
 Advantages include reducing the chain of command for decision making, and elevating the ranks of W&WW managers, to justify salaries consistent more easily with attracting and retaining the best personnel.
 There is precedent for this, in that the existing departments of Transportation and General Services were both previously bureaus inside Public Works.
 Additionally, there is also precedent set by other municipal regional water utilities having the same scope and scale of the City of Baltimore's regional water utility, such as NYCDEP, Atlanta DWM, Philadelphia Water, San Francisco PUC, Miami-Dade Water & Sewer, and New Orleans SWB, which has a Mayor appointed/led board and an executive director.
+We also recommend the assessment of the County to do the same with similar programs under the County's Department of Public Works and Transportation

-Next, we recommend establishing a "City-County Water Advisory Committee" to ensure that the current operation is accountable to all ratepayers of the system.
-Members would be selected by the Mayor of Baltimore City and Baltimore County Executive, with the committee's scope of work including, but not limited to, engagement in long-term planning, drought response, capacity planning, CIP prioritization, customer service & support and water & sewer billing issues.
+Next, we recommend establishing a professional "City-County Water Advisory Committee/Working Group" to ensure that the current operation is strengthened and accountable to all ratepayers of the system.
+Members would be selected by the Mayor of Baltimore City, and Baltimore County Executive, and the Governor, to include a representative from wholesale customers with the committee's scope of work including, but not limited to, engagement in long-term planning, drought response, capacity planning, CIP prioritization, customer service & support and water & sewer billing issues.
+The appointees to the Committee shall have specific expertise erand experience in one or more of the following disciplines: water resources management and protection; the management and operations of a water and wastewater systems; environmental finance; human resources management; environmental justice and equity; or other disciplines relevant to management and operation of a water and wastewater system. and tThe appointed Committee shall hold public meetings on a recurring basis to review, discuss and make recommendations on the operational issues referenced below to strengthen current operation of the system to better address current and future challenges.

-Specific operational issues which would also be addressed in the short term include:
+Specific operational issues which would also be addressed in the short term include, but are not limited to: